8ta4/blog/drafts/Why Transcribe Everything You Say 247?.md

 - Icebreaker: I'm the life of the party.
 When I walk into a room with my headset on, everyone wants to know why.
 That's when I get to show off my quantified self project.

-- Personal Space: If you want more personal space on a crowded subway, this tool is your secret weapon.
-People avoid sitting next to me, the crazy person talking to themselves.
+- Personal Space: People avoid me.
+If you want more personal space on a crowded subway, this tool is your secret weapon.
 I guess the next step is to get an [Apple Vision Pro](https://www.apple.com/apple-vision-pro/) and watch even more people steer clear!

 - Digital Clone: Digital clones are the future.
 But they need more than just code.
 They need our thoughts.
 I'm preserving my transcripts in preparation for the day.
 You may say I'm a dreamer.
 But I'm not the only one.